vercel/next.js/docs/advanced-features/security-headers.md

 ### [Referrer-Policy](https://scotthelme.co.uk/a-new-security-header-referrer-policy/)

-This header controls how much information the browser includes with navigations away from their pages.
+This header controls how much information the browser includes when navigating from the current website (origin) to another.
 You can read about the different options [here](https://scotthelme.co.uk/a-new-security-header-referrer-policy/).

 ```jsx
 {